 How to Apply to German Universities- Resources and Tips for a Successful Application

 Studying abroad is a life changing experience.
 It opens our eyes to the rest of the world, and allows us to experience living in another place outside our regular comfort zone.
 And for many students.. it’s just flat out cheaper than studying at an American University.
 But getting over that first hurdle, trying to figure out How to Apply to German Universities, is more complicated than a lot of people anticipate.
 Unless you are already enrolled in a University here in the US that has an exchange program, studying abroad in Germany comes with a lot of extra paperwork.
+You might be concerned about completing assignments while studying abroad.
+That shouldn’t be a problem anymore since professional resources help international students with their academic tasks.

 So… what’s the best way to get started?